-With a help desk, you can share automated notifications and alerts with your customers.
+With an automated ticketing system, you can share automated notifications and alerts with your customers.
 This will help them set clear expectations and allow them to track the complete progress of their ticket.

 All successful businesses have one thing in common, they are driven by data and not guesswork.

 Customer service teams need to know their numbers inside-out for an effective process.
 For instance, evaluating the trend of new support tickets will help you plan your manpower accordingly.
 If support requests are received maximum during the weekends, you might wish to hire temporary employees for faster ticket resolution.